Leslie W. Langbein

 Board certification

-Board Certified — Labor & Employment Law
+Board Certified in Labor & Employment Law

-Certified by The Florida Bar in Labor and Employment Law — a credential held by only a small fraction of practicing Florida attorneys.
+Certified by The Florida Bar in Labor and Employment Law, a credential held by only a small fraction of practicing Florida attorneys.

 Public-sector appointment

-Special Magistrate — Florida PERC
+Special Magistrate, Florida PERC

 Appointed Special Magistrate by the Florida Public Employee Relations Commission, a role she holds to this day.